bence-d/gitCLItesting/README.md

 # hello-world
-Hello World repository for Git tutorial
+A test repository for a Git tutorial